chricken/chfiledb/Readme.md

 )
 ```
 ---
-## Database Methods
-The so-called database methods allow the manipulation of entire databases.
-This allows databases to be created, deleted and connected.

 ### create()
 Creates a new database.

+Returning Object contains
+- **connection** Object to work with the created database immediately.

+Parameters
-**dbName**: Defines the name of the new database.
+- **dbName**: Defines the name of the new database.
 The name is case sensitive.
 This parameter is *required*, so no default provided.

-**debug**: Gives additional outputs in case of an error.
+- **debug**: Gives additional outputs in case of an error.
 Defaults to *false*.

-The create() method returns a *connection object*, so that the database can be filled with data immediately.

 ```
 chfiledb.create({ name: 'mydb'}).then(